Teaching Stories

 Living History: Seventh Graders Explore Mayan Clothing

 Have you ever considered what you communicate through your clothing and apparel?
-Ana Maria Restrepo, a Language teacher at Belmont Day School located in Belmont, Massachusetts, explored this question in the context of Guatemala with her 7th grade students during Teach Central America Week.
+Ana Maria Restrepo, a Language teacher at Belmont Day School located in Massachusetts, explored this question in the context of Guatemala with her 7th grade students during Teach Central America Week.
 Restrepo created a unit focused on Guatemalan fashion, specifically traditional Mayan clothing, to explore what Indigenous attire communicates about Mayan culture and traditions.

 2020 Teach Central America Week